William H. Yale

-William Hall Yale (November 12, 1831 - January 25, 1917) was a Minnesota lawyer and Republican politician who served as Senator and sixth Lieutenant Governor of Minnesota.
+William Hall Yale (November 12, 1831 - January 25, 1917) was a Minnesota lawyer and Republican politician who served as Senator and the sixth lieutenant governor of Minnesota.
 He was made regent of the University of Minnesota in 1894 by Governor Nelson, and was a member of the Episcopal Church.

 Biography

 Early life

 Yale was born on November 12, 1831, in New Haven, Connecticut, to Wooster Yale and Lucy Yale (née Hall), members of the Yale family.
 His father was the great-great-grandson of Capt.
 Theophilus Yale, and a descendant of Capt.
 Thomas Yale, uncle of Elihu Yale of Yale University.
 He was an extensive shoe manufacturer, and later Sheriff's deputy of New Haven County, and lived on the ancestral estate of Capt.
 Thomas Yale who settled in that place in 1670.

 After attending school in Wallingford, Connecticut, and at Suffield Academy he worked as a teacher in Norwalk, Connecticut, for 5 years.
 One of his school mates was Gen. Joseph Roswell Hawley, later United States Senator and Governor of Connecticut.
 In 1854 he changed careers and worked as a bookkeeper for the Sharps Rifle Manufacturing Company.
 In 1857, he decided to move west to Minnesota.